Joakim-animate90/tls-server-go/README.md

         NextProtos:   []string{http2.NextProtoTLS, "http/1.1"},
     }, nil
 }
-Usage
+# Usage
 To use TLS in your Go web server, specify the paths to your TLS certificate and private key files.
 Then, create a TLS configuration using the tlsConfig function:

-go
+# Specify the paths to the TLS certificate and private key files
-Copy code
+certPath := "path/to/your/certificate.pem"
-// Specify the paths to the TLS certificate and private key files certPath := "path/to/your/certificate.pem" certKeyPath := "path/to/your/private-key.pem"
+certKeyPath := "path/to/your/private-key.pem"